 The Governor’s May Revision of the Budget includes updated revenue projections for the GGRF and projects up to $130 million may be available for transfer to the SADW Fund.
 These funds are used to both provide local assistance to communities and cover staff costs for the administration and implementation of the SADW Fund.

 The target expenditures from the SADW Fund are provided below.
-The projected distribution is described for different water system categories (Systems Out of Compliance; Systems at Risk; State Small Systems/Domestic Wells) and Other Program Needs (Workforce Development/Training; Pilot Projects; Staff Costs).
+The projected distribution is described for different water system categories (Systems Out of Compliance; Systems at Risk; State Small Systems/Domestic Wells) and Other Program Needs (Pilot Projects; Staff Costs).
 Within each water system category, the projected distribution among solution types is also provided.
 Detailed discussion on each solution type is provided elsewhere in the Plan.

 The Deputy Director of DFA is authorized to fund projects consistent with these targets and will use the targets as a guide for prioritizing and making funding decisions.
 Actual FY 2020-21 expenditures will likely differ from the targets based on factors such as: the amount and timing of transfers of funds from the GGRF to the SADW Fund; the actual versus projected need for funding (e.g., if less planning funding is needed than anticipated, then funds anticipated to support planning efforts will be used elsewhere); capacity of likely funding recipients (e.g., TA providers may already be at their capacity limit) and the readiness of projects to proceed (e.g., new program initiatives can often take longer to initiate and may not be ready for funding until FY 2021-22).